7 Best Hiking Trails in the Drakensberg Mountains

 - Sunrise and sunset if you decide to camp at the top

 This is known as one of the most worthwhile medium-length hikes in the region.
 Starting at the Injisuthi Rest Camp, the trail follows the Injisuthi River valley and affords some wonderful views of the mountainous landscape in the distance.
-The trail passes Battle Cave and Junction Cave, both famous for San rock art, and Boundary Pool, where you can have a swim.
+The trail passes Battle Cave and Junction Cave, both famous for San rock art, and Boundary Pool, where you can swim.
 If you feel that walking the 12km trail and back again is too much for just one day, it is possible to overnight in the cave at the end of the trail.